wildan3105/car-location-api/DOCUMENTATION.md

 | distance_unit      | String | Unit that represents the length of distance, could be in kilometer/meter |

 ## General Knowledge
-There are several responses from this set of APIs.
 These are the general reponses for every HTTP status code:
 - 200 OK
 ```javascript
 {